Positional Games and QBF: A Polished Encoding: Instances

 \subsection{Hex}

 We use 20 hand-crafted \gamename{Hex} puzzles of board size $4 \times 4$ up to $7\times 7$ that all have a winning strategy for Player 1.
 The first 19 of these \gamename{Hex} instances are of historical significance.
-Indeed, they were created by Piet Hein, one of the inventors of \gamename{Hex} and first appeared in the Danish newspaper \emph{Politken}~\cite{Hein1942-1943,Maarup2005} during World War II~\cite{HaywardT2019}.\footnote{We are grateful to Ryan Hayward and Bjarne Toft for providing us with this collection of puzzles.} The remaining puzzle is a $5 \times 5$ position proposed by Cameron Browne, it arose during standard play and offers a significant challenge for the \ac{MCTS} algorithm and the associated RAVE enhancement~\cite{Browne2013}.
-This is noteworthy because \ac{MCTS} is the foundational algorithm behind the top artificial players for numerous games including \gamename{Hex} and \gamename{Go}~\cite{BrownePWLCRTPSC2012}.
+Indeed, they were created by Piet Hein, one of the inventors of \gamename{Hex} and first appeared in the Danish newspaper \emph{Politken}~\cite{Hein1942-1943,Maarup2005} during World War II~\cite{HaywardT2019}.
+The remaining puzzle is a $5 \times 5$ position proposed by Cameron Browne, it arose during standard play and offers a significant challenge for the \ac{MCTS} algorithm and the associated RAVE enhancement~\cite{Browne2013}.
+This is noteworthy because \ac{MCTS} is the foundational algorithm behind the top artificial players for numerous games, including \gamename{Hex} and \gamename{Go}~\cite{BrownePWLCRTPSC2012}.